 The School of Business has special academic policiesincluding policies on transfer credits, that apply to all undergraduate degrees.

-Degree requirements for Supply Chain Management and Analytics, Bachelor of Science (B.S.)
+Degree requirements for Supply Chain Management, Bachelor of Science (B.S.)

 Course Title Hours